charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

-Charmed Kubernetes was installing and managing an older version of keystone-auth which manages authentication and authorisation through keystone.
+Charmed Kubernetes was installing and managing an older version of keystone-auth which manages authentication and authorisation through Keystone.

 This service is better suited to be managed externally from the `kubernetes-control-plane` charm.
 However, the charm provides the following upgrade method to maintain the deployment of this service beyond 1.28.

-One can determine if Keystone management is applicable with
+One can determine if Keystone management is applicable with:

 ```
 juju status --relations | grep kubernetes-control-plane:keystone-credentials